timeteam/timeteam.github.io/_posts/Fiction/2019-05-17-the-hollow-bones.md

 An attempt at a cautionary "lesson" for collectors, for ambition in careers and so on, but one I found unconvincing and difficult to engage with.

-The real [Ernst Schäfer](https://en.wikipedia.org/wiki/Ernst_Sch%C3%A4fer) wasn't so different it seems, ornithologist,  claimed to be in the SS under duress, and became part of the Nazi diaspora to South America post-war (after being exonerated for war crimes).
+The real [Ernst Schäfer](https://en.wikipedia.org/wiki/Ernst_Sch%C3%A4fer) wasn't so different it seems, ornithologist,  claimed to be in the SS under duress, but still became part of the Nazi diaspora to South America post-war (despite being exonerated for war crimes).